When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: On the Sample Complexity of OPS

 \section{On the Sample Complexity of OPS}

 We consider the offline policy selection (OPS) problem and off-policy policy evaluation (OPE) problem.
-We follow a similar notation and formulation used in \citet{xiao2022curse} to formally describe these problem settings.
+We follow a similar notation used in \citet{xiao2022curse} to formally describe these problem settings.
 The OPS problem for a fixed number of episodes $n$ is given by the tuple $(\cS,\cA,H,\nu,n,\cI)$. $\cI$ is a set of instances of the form $(M,d_b,\Pi)$ where $M\in\cM(\cS,\cA,H,\nu)$ specifies an MDP with state space $\cS$, action space $\cA$, horizon $H$ and the initial state distribution $\nu$, $d_b$ is a distribution over a trajectory $(S_0,A_0,R_0,\dots,R_{H-1})$ by running the behavior policy $\pi_b$ on $M$, and $\Pi$ is a finite set of candidate policies.
-We consider the setting where $\Pi$ has a small size and does not depend on $S$, $A$ or $H$.
+We consider the setting where $\Pi$ is finite and does not depend on $S$, $A$ or $H$.